 Completely cover the baking pan with tinfoil and crimp the sides to prevent any moisture from entering during cooking.

-Place the baking pan in the Instant Pot, seal and make sure the pressure release valve is set to "vent."
+Place the baking pan in the Instant Pot, seal and make sure the pressure release valve is set to "Sealing."

 Cook on high (manual) for 55 minutes, natural release 10 minutes.

 Vent the remainder of steam and remove the cake.

 Carefully remove the tinfoil and check for doneness by inserting a toothpick into the center of the cake.

 If it does not come out clean, cover the cake and return it to the instant pot and cook for an additional 10 minutes on high (manual)*.

 Release the steam immediately and allow the bread to cool.

 Once the banana bread is completely cool, seal it in a airtight container or wrap it in foil or plastic wrap.